kongware/ftor/README.md

 showName(o); // "John Doe"
 showName(p); // "Jane Doe"
 ```
-`r` is a so called row variable, which includes the types of all unnecessary properties.
-Apart form that row variables act like any other type variable in a parametric polymorphic function:
+`r` is a so-called row variable, which includes the types of all unnecessary properties.
+Apart form that row variables act like any other type variable in a parametric polymorphic function type:

 ```Javascript
 const combineName = Fun(